Open-Source-Armada/OSA-Yith-Mk5/README.md

 Comes in 4 auto/4 laser and 4 auto/4 plasma.

 1039562.81 kg in weight, 142ms at 60fps.

-Ln'eta is the 3k tournament variants, with materials min-maxed for the weight limit of 1000 tons, 144ms at 60 fps, it uses more corrium which is not ideal for live, this is provided for any future tournaments that Kai hosts.

 1 small prop tanks for 1 million prop, 30 mins estimated flight time.